loomnetwork/loom-sdk-documentation/docs/zh-CN/deposit-and-withdraw-bep2.md

 ## 1.e Deploying to Loom Testnet

-To move BEP2 tokens between Binance TestNet and Loom TestNet we must deploy a corresponding ERC20 smart contract to Loom.
-Let's call it `SampleBEP2Token`:
+To move BEP-2 tokens between Binance TestNet and Loom TestNet we must deploy a corresponding ERC20 smart contract to Loom.
+For demonstration purposes, we've created a shell of an smart contract - `SampleBEP2Token`.
+Its source code is listed below:

 ```solidity